rmoore74/simple-di/README.md

 }
 ```

-To create the DI container, pass the base package via `ContainerFactory` factory methods.
+To create the DI container, pass the base package via the `ContainerFactory` factory methods.

 ```
 public static void main(String args[]) {